 There were two other Low German women working in my area.
-They occasionally looked at me, giggled about something and quickly looked away when I looked at them.
+They occasionally looked at me, giggled about something, and quickly looked away when I looked at them.

-I brought my homework with me and worked on it at first break while I ate a carrot stick and three crackers.
+I brought my homework with me and worked on it at the first break while I ate a carrot stick and three crackers.
 Bree came over and invited me to play a game of poker at lunch break.
 I told her, “No thanks, I have to finish my homework, but maybe next time.”

 I thought back to the time my sister and I were visiting the Hides (our neighbours), and they were playing a game of cards.
 They asked if we wanted to play.
 We told them the reasons why we couldn’t play and they all looked at each other like we were crazy, but we thought they were the crazy ones.

-About a month after that my older sister’s youth group decided to play a game of cards anyways.
+About a month after that my older sister’s youth group decided to play a game of cards anyway.
 Two of the Hide brothers that were part of the group decided to have a little fun and scare them.

-They left earlier than the rest of the youth, went home and covered themselves with a white bed sheet with holes cut into where their eyes were.
+They left earlier than the rest of the youth, went home, and covered themselves with a white bed sheet with holes cut into where their eyes were.
 They waited for everyone behind the bush and followed them home behind them and scared the crap out of all of them.
 My sister never touched a card again after that, even after finding out the truth.

 Even though I knew that this was kind of like the watermelon seed story, part of me was afraid of what might happen and I had enough to deal with as it was.
 I didn’t want to risk having devilish dreams on top of everything else.

-At lunchtime I decided to stay at my workstation and work away at my school work.
+At lunchtime, I decided to stay at my workstation and work away at my school work.
 I was deep in thought, concentrating really hard.
 A deep voice from behind said, “Anna!
 How are you feeling?”
 I turned around and saw Hilary leaning against my work desk with a clipboard in his hands.
 He always looked and smelled amazing.

 I was stunned, I couldn’t even speak for a moment.
 I just smiled at him as he was talking to me.
-Finally I told him that I was feeling great and that I had eaten at break time.
+Finally, I told him that I was feeling great and that I had eaten at break time.

-“I see that you are working hard on your school work.
+“I see that you are working hard on your schoolwork.
 It’s so wonderful to see that you are so ambitious, Anna,” he said.